tyc/successfulunittest/manuscript/Let_Get_Testing.md

 The left hand column are the input values, and the right hand side are the return values.
 This truth table shows that the whole range of possible values are used.
 It starts from the lowest value of `PWM_CH0`, up to the maximum value of `PWM_CH_MAX`.
 With the C program language being used, it is based with index starting at 0.
 This is why a `FALSE` is returned when the input is PWM_CH_MAX.
 A good test is to test one item on either side of the maximum and minimum value.
 This would catch the "one-off" bugs.

 The function description of the `init_pwm_if()` indicates the lower level MCAL is also initialised.
-In the unit test, a mock function is used to simulate the initialisation of the PWM peripheral.
+In the unit testing, a mock function is used to simulate the initialisation of the PWM peripheral.
 In your mock function, a flag is set to indicate that it has been called.

 So far, we have only consider inputs coming into the software module via the caller.
 There is also inputs coming into the software module on lower level functions.
 So the initial truth table only consider the inputs and outputs from the function signature's perspective.
 The influences on returns from called functions need to be considered as well.